finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

             var idTypeCode = idTypeCode_example;  // string | Code of the person identifier type.
             var code = code_example;  // string | Code of the person under specified identifier type's scope and code.
 This together with stated identifier type uniquely              identifies the person. var propertyKeys = new List<string>(); // List<string> | The property keys of the identifiers to delete.
 These take the format              {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
 Each property must be from the \"Person\" domain.
 Identifiers or identifiers not specified in request will not be changed. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to delete the identifiers.
 Defaults to the current LUSID system datetime if not specified.
-Must not include an effective datetime if identifiers are perpetual. (optional)
+Must not include an effective datetime of identifiers are perpetual. (optional)

             try
             {